© FAO:Harsha Vadlamani

 FAO promotes a One Health approach as part of agrifood system transformation for the health of people, animals, plants and the environment.
 This involves a spectrum of actors and work on sustainable agriculture, animal, plant, forest, and aquaculture health, food safety, antimicrobial resistance (AMR), food security, nutrition and livelihoods.

 Ensuring a One Health approach is essential for progress to anticipate, prevent, detect and control diseases that spread between animals and humans, tackle AMR, ensure food safety, prevent environment-related human and animal health threats, as well as combatting many other challenges.
-A One Health approach is also critical for achieving the Sustainable Development Goals (SDGs).
+A One Health approach is also critical for achieving the Sustainable Development Goals.

 Key fact 1

-60 percent of all human infectious diseases are zoonotic in origin and some 75 percent jump species
+60 percent of all human infectious diseases are zoonotic in origin and some 75 percent jump species.

 Key fact 1 bis

-High impact diseases affect the availability and quality of animal source foods
+High impact diseases affect the availability and quality of animal source foods.

 Key fact 2